 Pasatsat is word rooted on the Pangasinense word satsat, meaning "to stab".
 Pasatsats are ghosts of people who died or were killed in the Second World War.
 Coffins during the time were so expensive, so the families of the dead wrapped the corpses in reed mats or icamen.
 The dead were buried in places other than cemeteries because tomb robberies were rampant during that era of extreme poverty.
 These ghosts usually show up in solitary paths and block passersby.
 To get rid of such a ghost, one needs to stab (hence pasatsat) the reed mat and unravel it, but doing so will show no presence of a corpse, although the mat will emit a noxious odor, much like that of putrid flesh.

 In 1898 during the latter days of the Philippine Revolution, the whole of San Juan was razed to the ground by a great fire.
 Many ghost from this period are said to roam the streets.
+The town of San Juan, La Union has a considerable amount of ghost encounters, sightings and many many paranormal monsters and legends, including a headless nun and a smiling white lady at the old tower.

 Another strange ghost is that of Devil Cigar Man or as many call him just the Devilman.
 In the months just before the war, young men from the town would all go around an abandoned man-hole, there they would smoke cigars and speak of the goings on of the day then one night at midnight something strange occurred.
 Once, a stranger came appearing strangely with his his long well combed black slicked and straight and braided beard is his most striking feature for his face is always overshadowed by a large brimmed straw hat, he came to them asking for light.
 When they lent a lit cigar, the man looked up to light his, showing a spine-chilling blank where a face should have been.
 The faceless Devil man allegedly still shows up, because he prefers unbranded, native tobacco to imported ones.
 And if you don't give him a light he will drag you straight to hell are strike you deaf and dumb on the spot.